a23554/Arduino/code/Server_side/readme.txt

 “image” folder stores the image.
 “convert_json.php” is used to convert data from database to json.
 “getimage.php” is used to convert image data to json.
-“loadExternalData.html” is used to show the image as timeline.
+“loadExternalData.html” is used to show the image as timeline by implement fancybox.